ndugal6/SchoolBook/ScholBook_SRS.md

 ## 2.5Design and Implementation Constraints

-SchoolBook is to be developed as a web application using ASP.NET 4.0 Frame Work and programmed in c#, it should be programmed to be uniform across different browsers.
+SchoolBook is to be developed as a web application using ASP.NET 4.0 Frame Work and programmed in c#, it should be programmed to be uniform accross different browsers.

-SchoolBook is to be designed to maximize interactivity by using HTML, CSS, JavaScript & JQuery.
+SchholBook is to be designed to maximize interactivity by using HTML, CSS, JavaScript & JQuery.

 ## 2.6User Documentation